leagregorka/leagregorka.github.io/BOOM/index.md

 ## MY ROLE

-I was the BOOM's **lead organizer**, which meant I was responsible for the event from its conception to implementation.
-I reached out to other co-organizers, scheduled and led regular meetings with them and also delegated the events responsabilities (i.e. speakers, partners relations, PR, scout and book locations, food, entertainment, staff and cleanup).
+I was BOOM's **lead organizer**, which meant I was responsible for the event from its **conception to implementation**.
+I reached out to other co-organizers, scheduled and led regular meetings with them and also delegated the events responsibilities (i.e. speakers, partners relations, PR, scout and book locations, food, entertainment, staff and cleanup).

-My main task was to **create and maintain an inspiring vision** among co-organizers, and also motivate and enage so they would delivers this vision.
-I alsosynchronized the work and made sure that team members were respecting the deadlines and objectives that we had previsouly defined.
+My main task was to **create and maintain an inspiring vision** among co-organizers, and also motivate and engage them, so they would delivers this vision.
+I also synchronized the work and made sure that team members were respecting the deadlines and objectives that we had previously defined.

 {% include figure.html url="/assets/images/boom/boom_4.jpg" description="" %}